instructure/canvas-contrib/Branding/Customizations/hidden_grades/README.md

 on a JavaScript-enabled browser.
 An intelligent or determined student could still find a way to view their grades.

+Hiding grades is contingent on the course instructor removing the "Grades" link from the course's navigation.
+This can be done by using the "Navigation" tab in the course's "Settings" section.
+Once removed, grades will be inaccessible to students.
+By default, grades will be available to all.

 Instructure will be shortly releasing an update to Canvas that will include the ability to hide grades from students.
 It is recommended that institutions wait for this release.
 If, however, the ability to hide